Amits212/Player-Data-ETL/README.md

 ## Overview

-This ETL (Extract, Transform, Load) application processes player data and stores it in an AWS S3 bucket in Parquet format.
+This ETL application processes player data and stores it in an AWS S3 bucket in Parquet format.
 The data is organized by continent, and the application supports incremental updates and parallel processing.

 ## Prerequisites